celsiusnarhwal/firewhale/README.md

 A service's access to the Docker socket can be controlled with labels.
-The `firewhale.read` label controls which Docker API endpoints a service can read from (i.e., send `GET` and `HEAD` requests to) and the `firewhale.write` label controls which Docker API endpoints a service can write to (i.e., additonally send `POST`, `PUT`, `PATCH`, and `DELETE` requests to).
+The `firewhale.read` label controls which Docker API endpoints a service can read from (i.e., send `GET` and `HEAD` requests to) and the `firewhale.write` label controls which a service can write to
+(i.e., additonally send `POST`, `PUT`, `PATCH`, and `DELETE` requests to).
 The value of each label should be a space-separated list of endpoints the service should be able to read or write to.